staD020/png2prg/readme.md

 By default it will also crunch the resulting file with Antonio Savona's [TSCrunch](https://github.com/tonysavon/TSCrunch/) with a couple of changes in my own [fork](https://github.com/staD020/TSCrunch/).

-For hires, koala and koala-anim the displayer also supports adding a .sid.
+All displayers except for sprites support adding a .sid.
 Multispeed sids are supported as long as the .sid initializes the CIA timers correctly.